Everything you need to know in 60 seconds

 Each measure is quantified in terms of energy saved, investment cost, and projected payback period.

 A detailed report is submitted to management, highlighting key inefficiencies, financial savings potential, and risk priority.
-A comprehensive technical report is compiled, typically containing:
+A comprehensive technical report typically contains:

 - Energy baseline and breakdown of usage by end-use categories.